K-Veschgini/jsonjet/packages/demo/README.md

-# ResonanceDB Demo
+# JSONJet Demo

-Interactive demo application for ResonanceDB - a stream processing database with flow-based architecture.
+Interactive demo application for JSONJet - a stream processing database with flow-based architecture.

 ## Features